petems/petersouter.xyz/content/post/the-story-of-errata-for-centos.md

 Steve provides a parsed `errata.xml` file generated from the centos-announce mailing lists and the scripts you need to import them in to your spacewalk server.
 His script will download the information directly from CEFS and then inject it into Spacewalk

-There's a similar script by David Nutter that does the scraping itself (rather than get it from CEFS) called `centos-errata.py`. avaliable [here](http://www.bioss.ac.uk/people/davidn/spacewalk-stuff/0.7/).
+There's a similar script by David Nutter that does the scraping itself (rather than get it from CEFS) called `centos-errata.py`. available [here](http://www.bioss.ac.uk/people/davidn/spacewalk-stuff/0.7/).

 Regardless of how you do it, there's a number of blogs showing how they get Errata into CentOS using the scripts: